tpai/dotfiles/README.md

 # Dotfiles

-These dotfiles is build based on my development environment, please consider properly before you run the install script.
+These dotfiles is build based on my mac development environment, please consider properly before you run the install script.

 ## Usage